grodansparadis/vscp/src/vscp/common/vscp_client_mqtt.md

 # vscp_client_mqtt

 This is one of the classes in the VSCP client collection.
-The collection defines programatic functionality to send and receice VSCP evenst over different transports.
+The collection defines programmatic functionality to send and receive VSCP events over different transports.

 This class uses the [MQTT protocol](https://mqtt.org/) as its transport medium.